-I also cannot agree with Section II.B of the Court's opinion, which remands the Phase II Rule because EPA acted arbitrarily and capriciously in creating a general permitting system supported by notices of intent ("NOIs").
-Majority Op. at 611.
-This Court must give deference to EPA's interpretation of the laws it is charged with enforcing, so long as EPA's reading of those laws is permissible.
-Because EPA acted reasonably in designing a National Pollutant Discharge Elimination System ("NPDES") based on general permits and supported by NOIs, I respectfully dissent from the Court's decision to remand this portion of the Phase II Rule.
+its system of general permits is "arbitrary and capricious."
+I believe EPA's design of a system of general permits supported by notices of intent was a reasonable exercise of EPA's administrative discretion.
+We must give deference to EPA's interpretation of the laws it is charged with enforcing, so long as EPA's reading of those laws is permissible.
+Because EPA acted reasonably in designing a National Pollutant Discharge Elimination System ("NPDES") based on general permits and supported by NOIs, I respectfully dissent from the court's decision to remand this portion of the Phase II Rule.

 As the majority concedes, we evaluate EPA's interpretation of the Clean Water Act with deference.
-Majority Op. at 618.
+Majority Op.
+13796.
 If Congress's intent is unclear as to whether a system of general permits supplemented by NOIs is allowed, we simply ask "whether EPA's interpretation is permissible."
 Ober v.
 Whitman, 243 F.3d 1190, 1193 (9th Cir.
 2001).